leahoop/leahoop/README.md

 - 👋 Hi, I’m @leahoop
-- 👀 I’m interested in Java
+- 👀 I’m interested in Java, Go
-- 🌱 I’m currently learning SpringCloud
+- 🌱 I’m currently learning Go
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...